 A smart supply chain manager will do everything they can to make sure there are optimal visibility and communication among all pieces to this puzzle.
 A TMS allows you to increase margins while maintaining quality, providing a tool that coordinates and maximizes your chain output and efficiency.

 Deciding when you should replace your transportation management system (TMS) can be tricky.
 You don’t want to wait until the software begins to hold you back and affects the visibility of your supply chain.
-Many companies TMS’s enable some planning, optimization and routing tasks.
+Many companies TMS’s enable some planning, optimization tasks.
 Many new systems are delivering so much more than what is necessary to help make your job easier.

 A transportation management system is designed to help with the planning, execution, and optimization of the physical movements of goods.
 It is a logistics platform that allows users to manage and optimize the daily operations of their supply chain.
-When deciding to switch to a new TMS system, it is important to consider these three factors:

 How does your organization plan to grow?